StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 <img width="1006" height="716" alt="Снимок экрана 2026-07-01 в 14 11 10" src="https://github.com/user-attachments/assets/0ebed451-d04a-4568-bf6e-390d1aa3e176" />

 ### Parameter comparison

+The calibrated Heston parameters show clear regime dependence.
+The long-run variance $\theta$, initial variance $\nu_0$ and volatility of volatility $\xi$ all increase with market stress, consistent with higher and more variable implied volatility in the moderate and high-volatility regimes.
+The correlation parameter $\rho$ remains strongly negative across all regimes while $\kappa$ varies without a clear pattern which seems to be more sensitive to calibration dynamics.

+In terms of fit quality, the full samples calibrations exhibit higher MAE and RMSE whereas the smaller samples results achieve lower errors which is partially due to improved optimisation convergence.
+Overall, the model shows a small negative mean relative error across all regimes and samples, indicating a slight tendency to overestimate implied volatility on average.

 |                                     | $\kappa$ | $\theta$ |  $\xi$  |  $\rho$  |  $\nu_0$  |   MRE    |   MAE   |   RMSE  |
 | ----------------------------------- | -------- | -------- | ------- | -------- | --------- | -------- | ------- | ------- |